analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 void DmConnUpdate(dmConnId_t connId, hciConnSpec_t *pConnSpec);
 ```

-### How do I use the low power modes?
+### How do I use the low-power modes?

-All of the applications will enter sleep mode in idle when build with ```DEBUG=0```.
+All of the applications will enter sleep mode in idle when built with ```DEBUG=0```.
 The Wireless Stack Framework (WSF) operating system will call PalSysSleep() mode when idle.
 With ```DEBUG=1```, the CPU will stay in active mode to leave the debugger enabled.

 To enter the lowest power states, refer to the BLE_FreeRTOS application.
 This will create FreeRTOS tasks for the Cordio stack and allow users to add additional tasks.
-Enable ```configUSE_TICKLESS_IDLE``` and the device will enter standby mode and deep sleep between events.
+Enable ```configUSE_TICKLESS_IDLE```, and the device will enter standby mode and deep sleep between events.

 **WARNING:** The CPU debugger is disabled in sleep modes.
-If your application enters sleep mode directly after reset, it will be difficult to debug and reporgram.
+If your application enters sleep mode directly after reset, it will be difficult to debug and reprogram.

 ### How do I send unformatted data like a UART?

-Unfortunatly there is not a Bluetooth SIG defined standard for this protocol.
+Unfortunately, there is no Bluetooth SIG-defined standard for this protocol.
 This stack has a proprietary data transfer service that is used to transmit unformatted data between devices.
 Refer to the BLE_dats (BLE Data Server) for the peripheral application.
 You can connect to this device with the BLE_datc (BLE data client) application to see simple data transmission.
 Refer to the BLE_dats and BLE_dats [README](../docs/Applications/BLE_datc_dats.md) for more information.

 ## Additional Documentation